marclove/handbook/benefits/leave.md

 1. Updates the time tracker

-  We want to make sure everyone is taking enough leave, so we track time taken.
+  We want to make sure everyone is taking at least the minimum leave, so we track time taken.

 When possible, time off requests are granted, taking into account operating